jlevy/og-equity-compensation/README.md

 Roughly how and when different kinds of taxes are calculated, just in case you never really figured out all the numbers on your pay stub.

+☝️ If you’re already familiar with tax terminology, this section may not have any major surprises.
+But for those who are not used to it, watch out:
+Many terms sound like regular English, but they’re not. *Ordinary income*, *long-term* and *short-term*, *election*, *qualified small business* and other phrases have very specific meanings we’ll do our best to spell out.

 ### Kinds of income

 🄳 You must pay federal, state, and in some cases, local **income taxes** on your **income**,